hacs/documentation/source/docs/publish/start.md

 ### hacs.json

-This is a special manifest file that both defines the information that HACS shows in the UI and what files/paths that HACS should use. _This file must be located in the root of your repository._
+This is a special manifest file that defines the information that HACS shows in the UI and what files/paths that HACS should use. _This file must be located in the root of your repository._

 The following keys are supported: